-Type & Description Discovery Avoidance Unplanned linking of copyleft FOSS into proprietary source code in certain cases (or vice versa): This type of failure occurs as a result of linking software (FOSS, proprietary, 3 rd party) that have conflicting or incompatible licenses.
-The legal effect of linking is subject to debate in the FOSS community.
-This type of failure can be discovered using the dependency tracking tool that allows you to discover linkages between different software components.
+Type & Description Discovery Avoidance Unplanned linking of copyleft FOSS into proprietary source code (or vice versa): This type of failure occurs as a result of linking software (FOSS, proprietary, 3 rd party) that have conflicting or incompatible licenses This type of failure can be discovered using the dependency tracking tool that allows you to discover linkages between different software components.
 This type of failure can be avoided by: 1.
-Offering training to engineering staff to avoid linking software components with licenses that conflict with you FOSS policies which will take a position on these legal risks 2.
+Offering training to engineering staff to avoid linking software components with licenses that conflict with you FOSS policies 2.
 Continuously running the dependency tracking tool over your build environment Inclusion of proprietary code into copyleft FOSS through source code modifications This type of failure can be discovered using the audits or scans to identify and analyze the source code you introduced to the FOSS component.
 This type of failures can be avoided by: 1.
 Offering training to engineering staff 2.
 Conducting regular code audits